ddev/ddev/docs/index.md

 ### Installation or Upgrade - Windows

 - A windows installer is provided in each [ddev release](https://github.com/drud/ddev/releases) (`ddev_windows_installer.<version>.exe`).
 Run that and it will do the full installation for you.
-If you get a Windows Defender Smartscreen warning "Windows protected your PC", click "More info" and then "Run anyway".
 Open a new terminal or cmd window and start using ddev.
-- If using Docker Toolbox (on WIndows 10 Home, for example):
-    * Start Docker Toolbox by running the Docker Quickstart Terminal.
-    * Execute ddev commands within the Docker Quickstart Terminal.
+- If you use [chocolatey](https://chocolatey.org/) (highly recommended), then you can just `choco install ddev` from an administrative-privileged shell.
+Upgrades are just `choco upgrade ddev`.

 ### Installation/Upgrade Script - Linux and macOS